Top Baseball Infield Drills To Do At Home

-If you play the infield and you are looking to keep your skills in the dirt sharp during this downtime, try these five baseball infield drills you can do by yourself at home to turn yourself into a defensive wizard.
+If you play the infield and you are looking to keep your skills in the dirt sharp, try these five baseball infield drills you can do by yourself at home to turn yourself into a defensive wizard.

 - BALL HANDLING

 Infielders touch and handle the baseball with much greater frequency than their outfield teammates, so it’s vital for them to get used to how the ball feels in their hands.
 And this drill will help develop muscle memory on how the ball should feel in your hands and help a little with your transitions as well.

 For this drill, all you need is a baseball.
 Take the ball in one of your hands, then move both hands behind your back, and pass the ball to your other hand.
 Now move both hands back in front of you and toss the baseball back to your other hand.
 Now do the same behind your back again, then your front, then back, front and repeat.
 Start your movements slowly, and gradually pick up speed as you get used to feeling the ball in both of your hands.

 Once you have this motion down and can do it full-speed, start passing the ball in the same manner around your ankles and slowly move the ball back up towards your chest.

 This drill helps you get a better feel for the baseball as you grasp it in your hand and as you transition it to your hand.
 It also helps you recognize the seams on the ball, so you can quickly make adjustments in your hand to better grip the seams to make the perfect throw.